fuzzylabs/matcha/docs/getting-started.md

 _ = matcha.get(resource_name="experiment_tracker", property_name="flavor")
 ```

 > Note: the `get()` method will return a `MatchaState` object which represents the provisioned state.
-The `MatchaState` object contians the `get_component()` method, which will return (where applicable) a `MatchaStateComponent` object representing the specified Matcha state component.
+The `MatchaState` object contains the `get_component()` method, which will return (where applicable) a `MatchaStateComponent` object representing the specified Matcha state component.
 In turn, each `MatchaStateComponent` object has a `find_property()` method that will allow the user to be able to access individual component properties.

 # &#129309; Sharing resources